jbaudanza/rxeventstore/README.md

 ## Notifications

-A real time application needs some mechanism on the backend to trigger updates when new data is available.
+A real-time application needs some mechanism on the backend to trigger updates when new data is available.
 Both Redis and PostgreSQL provide such mechanisms.
-Redis has `PUBLISH` and `SUBSCRIBE` commands and PostgreSQL has `NOTIFY` and `LISTEN`.
+Redis has the `PUBLISH` and `SUBSCRIBE` commands and PostgreSQL has `NOTIFY` and `LISTEN`.

-If you are using the `database.observable()` you don't need to worry about notifications.
+If you are using the `database.observable()` function you don't need to worry about notifications.
 This is handled for you.
 If you are writing projections, or some other custom data structure, then you may need to interact with the notifications API directly.

 RxEventStore provides an API to map Redis and PostgreSQL's notificiation functionality onto an Observable object.